Tanha-13/apnacollege-git-demo-tutorial/README.md

 # apnacollege-git-demo-tutorial
 This is a demo project to learn Git and GitHub from Apna College.
 <br>
-Hello, This is Nusrat Tanha.
+Hello, This is Nusrat Tanha,Department of Information Technology and Management.